Manassaharoy/nodejsprismatemplate/README.md

 # A node js + Prisma starter code with MVC stucture.

 A code template to get quick started with node js, express js and prisma (SQL database ORM).
 It has error handling an database middleware ready to use.
+Api documentation available with swagger.

 # Features